 There are hundreds of IRS-approved health expenses and some health insurance deductibles and co-insurance are covered.
 For example, non-cosmetic dental treatments, crutches, hearing aids, laser eye surgery, contact lenses, eyeglasses, chiropractic care, acupuncture, and physical therapy are all covered by an HSA.

 The IRS issued a statement notifying taxpayers that at-home COVID-19 tests and personal protective equipment such as face masks and hand sanitizer are both considered eligible medical expenses that can be paid or reimbursed under health flexible spending arrangements (health FSAs), health savings accounts (HSAs), and health reimbursement arrangements (HRAs).

 Are There Any Downsides?

 Is an HSA right for you?
-The jury may be out, depending on your health care status and the size of your emergency savings fund.
-If you can afford a high deductible healthcare plan, an HSA will provide you with the triple crown of tax savings which is a bonus in every taxpayer's pocket.
-Of course, it's always important to consider the cons as you weigh the pros to make sure it's the right savings choice.
+The jury may be out, depending on your healthcare status and the size of your emergency savings fund.
+If you can afford a high-deductible healthcare plan, an HSA will provide you with the triple crown of tax savings which is a bonus in every taxpayer's pocket.
+Of course, it's always important to consider the cons as you weigh the pros to make sure it's the right savings choice for you.